WebAssembly/interface-types/proposals/interface-types/Explainer.md

 * Validation checks that the types of instructions' signatures line up.
 * Instructions can either be written as a linear sequence (as shown above) or, equivalently, as [Folded S-expressions].
+* The set of instructions is fixed by the specification, but growable over time by proposing extensions to the specification.

 The specific adapter function shown above uses two adapter instructions:
 * The `call-export` instruction calls the `greeting_` export of the core wasm